Bahrain entry requirements for Mozambique passport holders

 Must be valid for at least 6 months

-Your Mozambique passport needs at least 6 months of validity beyond your intended departure from Bahrain.
-Airlines check this before boarding — if your passport expires sooner, you'll be denied at check-in.Required
+Your Mozambique passport needs at least 6 months of validity beyond your intended departure date from Bahrain.
+Airlines check this at check-in — if your passport expires sooner, you will be denied boarding.Required

 Return or onward ticket